-Soft Shell Jacket - (optional) While this item isn't required, we know that those who don't have one wish they did!
+Soft Shell Jacket - (Optional) While this item isn't required, we know that those who don't have one wish they did!
 More breathable than Gore-tex, these jackets block wind and light precipitation.
 A windshirt is an option for this layer.

-Recommended: Eddie Bauer Sandstone.
-Patagonia Guide Jacket and Black Diamond Induction Shell are also options
+Recommended: Eddie Bauer Sandstone, Patagonia Guide Jacket, or Black Diamond Induction Shell